Project-LetsChat/LetsChat/CONTRIBUTING.md

 Thank you for considering contributing to our project!

 Before we can accept your contributions, we require that you sign our Contributor License Agreement (CLA).
-This ensures that we have the right to distribute your contributions under the project’s license (LGPL-2.1 or LGPL-3.0).
+This ensures that we have the right to distribute your contributions under the project’s license (LGPL-2.1).

 Please follow the link to sign the CLA: [Sign the CLA](https://cla-assistant.io/BhargavEkbote/LetsChat)